 what to do? otherwise LOVE audacious/Fluidsynth/jack. things sound really good again.

-#5 Updated by John Lindgren over 1 year ago
+#5 Updated by John Lindgren about 8 years ago

 - Tracker changed from Bug to Feature

 - Subject changed from midi song lengths to Skip trailing silence in MIDI files

 - Status changed from New to Closed

 - Target version set to 3.6